LexAguirre/LexAguirre/README.md

 I constantly use web development technologies but now I'm learning about data science with python so that in the future I can become a "data scientist with python", my objective is to create machine learning models and artificial intelligence.

+If you want to see my university GitHub profile, click <a href="https://github.com/RayLexAguirre">here</a>

 ### Skills 🤔

 ### Let's talk 🤜🤛